 Women's Floor Hockey

 Fast Paced.
-Precision.
+Precise.
 Intense.
 Determined.
 Electrifying.
 Floor Hockey at Tyndale is unlike any other!
-With both the men’s and women’s season running semester-long, it becomes a defining factor of the Tyndale culture.
+With both the men’s and women’s season running semester-long, it is historically one of the defining factors of Tyndale's culture.
 The sport is celebrated for its combination of competition and fun, the team camaraderie and the improved school spirit.
 With it being one of the greatest ways to be involved in the community, you won’t want to miss out on this opportunity.

 - generally the rules will follow those of the NHL